128technology/docs/docs/onboard_ssr_device_otp.md

 ## Re-Imaging Process

 The image shipped on the SSR Devices is designed to connect with Mist and Mist WAN Assurance.
 To use these devices in a conductor-managed environment that does not have access to Mist, re-image the SSR Device with a generally available, package-based, OTP-compatible SSR software release.
-The minimum requirement for re-imaging is SSR Version 5.4.9.
-OTP software images are located at the following location:
+The minimum requirement for this re-imaging process is SSR Version 5.4.9.
+OTP software images are located at the following link:

 <!-- markdown-link-check-disable-next-line -->
 - https://software.128technology.com/artifactory/list/generic-128t-isos-release-local